MIC-DKFZ/image_classification/README.md

 ```
 --logger wandb
 ```
 will only use Weights&Biases.
-By default, only MLFlow is used.
+By default, only MLflow is used.

 In the logging interfaces you can see all your runs and corresponding metrics.
 You can analyse your runs there or download them as a csv file for further analysis.